survivejs/webpack-book/manuscript/advanced_techniques/02_authoring_packages.md

   /* Entry point (defaults to index.js) */
   "main": "dist-modules",

-  /* ES6 entry points for bundlers to pick up */
+  /* ES6 entry point for bundlers to pick up */
-  /* This assumes only standard features are used! */ "jsnext:main": "./src",
+  /* This assumes only standard features are used! */ "module": "./src",
-  "module": "./src",

   /* Package dependencies needed to use it (peer deps can work too, see below) */